The Problem

 “You’re more likely to be able to tell a pathway from a postcode”, says Professor Danny Dorling of the University of Oxford.

-There is a huge pool of unfulfilled talent and potential in the north of England.
-We are proud of the work we have done over the last seven years, but there is much more to do.
+There is a huge pool of unfulfilled talent and potential in the North of England.
+We are proud of the work we have done over the last thirteen years, but there is much more to do.

 Our Impact

-Linacre has had an amazing impact on the lives of over 300 students in the North of England.
+Linacre has had an amazing impact on the lives of nearly 700 students in Yorkshire since 2014:

 The effect would actually be greater if our students were compared with other northern students, rather than the national standard.

 We do all of this for a fraction of the resources spent on outreach by institutions such as Oxford University.
-It is estimated that Oxford University spend £108,000 on outreach for each student from a low-income family.
-We achieve the same result for just £1500.
+It is estimated that Oxford University spends £108,000 on outreach for each student from a low-income family.
+We achieve the same result for just £1000.

 Student Stories